Glossary and Definitions ...

 - State / County Code: 01 / 009 (Blount County)

 - State / Place Code: 01 / 64248

 The FIPS Codes have been replaced by an ANSI standard and the GNIS Feature ID.
 Although obsolete, the FIPS Codes are still in use by some organizations.

 For more information about the FIPS Codes, please visit our Misc Page for Remlap.

 - The function of the U.S. Board on Geographic Names (BGN) is to establish uniform names for geographic features (eg- communities, mountains, lakes, rivers, streams, etc).
 The BGN was created to address the problems caused by spelling and naming variations.
 BGN–accepted names are kept in a database called the Geographic Names Information System (GNIS), which is operated and maintained by the U.S. Geological Survey (USGS).

 A unique and permanent identifier has been assigned for each feature in the GNIS database.
 These names and identifiers are definitive.

 Remlap has been given the GNIS Feature ID of '125561'.
 Click here to see the GNIS Record for Remlap.

 - A portmanteau is the forming of a linguistic combination or contraction by taking two (or more) words, their sound and the meaning of those words to create a new word.
-For example, guess and estimate becomes guesstimate.
+For example, camera and recorder becomes camcorder.
 An explanation of Remlap can be found under Toponymy (see below).

 - The definition of toponymy includes the study of place names (in this case, the community of Remlap).
 Toponymy includes the origin of the name and any meanings or stories that might be behind the name.
 While we generally limit ourselves to just the origin of a community's name, we appreciate any additional information.